CatgirlRika/anyspace/readme.md

 # AnySpace Installation & Hosting Guide

+AnySpace includes a production-ready forum module.
+See [docs/forum/README.md](docs/forum/README.md) for details on features and deployment.

 ## Installation
 1. Upload the repository to your server and point the web server's document root to the `public/` directory.
 2. Create a MySQL database and import `schema.sql`.